tapptitude/TTSegmentedControl/README.md

 ## Contribution

-Feel free to Fork, submit Pull Requests or send me your feedback and suggestions!
+Feel free to Fork, submit Pull Requests or send us your feedback and suggestions!

 ## License